-As I think about my goals for 2018, weight loss and improving my general health is at the top of the list.
+As I think about my goals, weight loss and improving my general health is at the top of the list.
 Here I go again.
 Every year the same goal.
 Don’t you hate that little voice in your head?

 So often we overwhelm ourselves with a goal we really want by expecting too much too soon.
 Today, I’m sharing 3 tips I’m learning to make health, or other improvements, one step at a time!

 A previous co-worker of mine once told me, “Just do something!”
 No, he wasn’t commenting on my job performance (thankfully!).
 He’d been on a long weight loss journey and was down about 50 lbs.
 It had taken him several years to get to this point.